rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 Yes.
 There are two main differences:

-1. We provide additional support for custom-defined “Rackspace” resources.
+1. We provide additional support for custom-defined Rackspace resources.
     While Cloud Orchestration is based on the OpenStack Heat project, each service provider running Heat can choose the cloud resource plug-ins they want to support.
 To provide customers with broad